annie-are-you-ok/www.annieboskova.co.uk/content/blog/reading-project/index.md

 I wanted to explore some datasets that would help me answer the following questions:
 1. Do females read more than males?
-2. Do men (18 yrs+) read more non-fiction than women?
-3. Do more people listen to audiobooks than read physical books?

-#### General trends;
-- Most popular genre
-- Trends by gender, age, education, income
+2. Do gender, age, education, income, or race influence how much a person reads?
+3. What are the most popular genres?
+4. What are the highest rated books (according to Goodreads?)

 ### Data Collecting
 I used the following datasets from kaggle.com: